nikhin-keyvalue/graph-test/README.md

 ```
 The `data` array is an array of objects with { x, y } cordinates.

+>Note: The graph width is resposive.
+So the it can be adjusted by paraent wrapper.
+Need to provide the height.

 ## Props

 Props that can be passed to the component are listed below: